pinkjagnie/pinkjagnie/README.md

 🦙 Fun fact: I like llamas

-📫 How to reach me: @PinkJagnie
+📫 How to reach me: @PinkJagnie on Telegram